DaviNakamuraCardoso/c/README.md

 ##### Sharpen your pencil
 1. Prints *"The deck is hot.
 Increase bet."* to the console.
 2. Prints *"I must not write code in class"* 10 times.
-3. Gets a boyfriend name and prints the message: f"Dear {name}.\n\n You are history."
+3. Gets a boyfriend name and prints the message: "Dear $name.\n\n You are history."
 4. Prints *"Hearts"*